Bottle Cutting - What You Need To Know

 Removing the Labels From Glass Bottles.

-Some labels will peel off easier than others so lets go through the steps.
+Some labels will peel off easier than others so let us go through the steps.

 1. Submerge the bottle in a sink with hot water and leave for 10 minutes.
-With this method some labels will just peel off nice and easily.
+With this method, some labels will just peel off nicely and easily.